ahmadawais/gatsby-package-manager/readme.md

 ## API: Plugin Authors

 Make sure you mention all the extra dependencies as `peerDependencies` in the package.json file.

-That what `gatsby-package-manager` looks for.
-E.g. The `gatsby-plugin-mdx` has defined two [peerDependencies](https://github.com/gatsbyjs/gatsby/blob/master/packages/gatsby-plugin-mdx/package.json#L16-L19) `@mdx-js/mdx` and `@mdx-js/react` which are required for the [installation](https://github.com/gatsbyjs/gatsby/tree/master/packages/gatsby-plugin-mdx#installation).
+The `peerDependencies` in the package.json what `gatsby-package-manager` looks for.
+For example: The `gatsby-plugin-mdx` has defined two [peerDependencies](https://github.com/gatsbyjs/gatsby/blob/master/packages/gatsby-plugin-mdx/package.json#L16-L19) `@mdx-js/mdx` and `@mdx-js/react` which are required for the [installation](https://github.com/gatsbyjs/gatsby/tree/master/packages/gatsby-plugin-mdx#installation).

 <br />